CliveMcCarthy/scribble_email/README.md

 # scribble_email
-A tool to scribble an email
+A tool to scribble an email to a friend

 This program for Linux uses Gtk, Curl, and Jpeg libraries.
 The program has a very simple UI which allows a stylus to create a handwritten email.